MariaRiosNavarro/cssdeveloper/README.md

 # CSS_Developer (Express Static Server Port 9898)

-A joke and ironic page about the abversion of certain programmers and backend developers to css or giving applications some love.🤡
+A joke and ironic page about the abversion of certain programmers and backend developers to css or giving applications some love and "chichi". 🤡

 Practice using express and static files